Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Lich.md

   "name": "Spellcasting"
 - "desc": "If the lich fails a saving throw, it can choose to succeed instead."
   "name": "Legendary Resistance (3/Day)"
-- "desc": "If it has a phylactery, a destroyed lich gains a new body in dice: 1d10|avg|noform\
+- "desc": "If it has a phylactery, a destroyed lich gains a new body in 1d10 days,\
-    \ (1d10) days, regaining all its hit points and becoming active again.
-The new\
+    \ regaining all its hit points and becoming active again.
+The new body appears\
-    \ body appears within 5 feet of the phylactery."
+    \ within 5 feet of the phylactery."
   "name": "Rejuvenation"
 - "desc": "The lich has advantage on saving throws against any effect that turns undead."
   "name": "Turn Resistance"
 "actions":
-- "desc": "Melee Spell Attack: dice: d20+12 (+12) to hit, reach 5 ft., one creature.\
+- "desc": "Melee Spell Attack: +12 to hit, reach 5 ft., one creature.
+Hit: 10\
-    \ Hit: dice:3d6|text(10) (3d6) cold damage.
-The target must succeed on a\
+    \ (3d6) cold damage.
+The target must succeed on a DC 18 Constitution saving throw\
-    \ DC 18 Constitution saving throw or be [[/5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
+    \ or be [[/5.
+Mechanics/Rules/Conditions.md#paralyzed|paralyzed]] for 1 minute.
+The\
-    \ for 1 minute.
-The target can repeat the saving throw at the end of each of its\
+    \ target can repeat the saving throw at the end of each of its turns, ending the\
-    \ turns, ending the effect on itself on a success."
+    \ effect on itself on a success."
   "name": "Paralyzing Touch"
 "legendary_actions":
 - "desc": "The lich casts a cantrip."